Student Parking Permit Information

 STEP 1: Complete the Online Application

-Online applications for student parking for the 2021-2022 school year will open on Monday, May 24, 2021.
-ALL APPLICANTS MUST HAVE A VALID OPERATOR'S LICENSE BY AUGUST 16, 2021.
-Anyone obtaining a driver’s license after that date will have to apply when they receive their actual license and will be put on the waitlist.
-Online parking permit applications dated after Sunday, August 15, 2021 will be put on the waitlist.
-The link to the online parking permit application is in Step 4.
+Online applications for student parking for the 2022-2023 school year are now open !
+ALL APPLICANTS MUST HAVE A VALID OPERATOR'S LICENSE BY AUGUST 15, 2022.
+Anyone obtaining a driver’s license after that date will have to apply when they receive their actual license and will be put on the waitlist if needed.
+Online parking permit applications dated after Sunday, August 14, 2022 will be put on the waitlist and spaces will be allocated as available.
+The link to the online parking permit application is located on the bottom of this page in the green box below Step 4.

 The application packet must be completed prior to the issuance of a permit.
 This packet consists of the Student Parking Agreement and the Student Parking Application, which are combined in one form.
 Completing the application packet does not guarantee that the student will be issued a permit, it simply initiates the administrative assessment.

 STEP 2: Administrative Assessment of Parking Privileges